Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from partial to global GS in mutually coupled time-delay systems

 In order to characterize the transition from partial to global GS and to evaluate the stability of the CS of each of the main and auxiliary systems, we have calculated the MTLEs of the main and auxiliary systems which in turn ensure the stability of GS manifold between the original systems.
 We have also estimated the correlation coefficient (CC) of each of the main and the associated auxiliary systems, given by

 where the $\langle...\rangle$ brackets indicate temporal average.
 If the two systems are in CS state, the correlation coefficient $CC\approx1$, otherwise $CC<1$.
-Further, the existence of PS (between the main and auxiliary systems) can be characterized by the value of the index CPR.
-If the phases of the coupled systems are mutually locked, then the probability of recurrence is maximal at a time and CPR $\approx 1$.
-In contrast, one can expect a drift in the probability of recurrence resulting in low values of CPR characterizing the degree of locking between the coupled systems~\cite{marwan07,senthil06}.
+Further, the existence of PS (between the main and auxiliary systems) can be characterized by the value of the index CPR which can be defined as